 Bubble offers strong design features via the visual editor to make for a truly no-code experience.
 For starters, Bubble supports responsive design automatically, making it easy to create designs that look flawless on web, mobile, and any screen size.
 If you want, you can also set manual breakpoints and layouts for additional control, without having to code.

-Bubble’s visual, drag-and-drop editor is also a game-changer.
+Bubble's visual editor is a game-changer.
 The flexibility you get without code allows anyone to have complete design control, which speeds up development and prevents you from getting stuck in AI prompting loops.
 Even complex customizations and pixel-perfect designs can all be created and managed visually.

 Plus, if you already have designs in Figma or another tool, you can import those designs directly into Bubble and convert them seamlessly into a functional app.